Types of Senior Living Communities – A Complete Guide

 Best For:

-Seniors who want to plan for future care needs in one location.
+Seniors who want peace of mind knowing their future care needs are covered in one location.

-- Studio: Open-concept design with combined living, sleeping, and kitchenette areas.
+Studio: Open-concept with combined living, sleeping, and kitchenette space

-- Shared Apartments: Semi-private with shared living spaces to reduce costs.
+Shared Apartments: Semi-private living spaces to reduce costs

 Choosing the Right Senior Living Apartment